(from left to right: Stephanie Mendoza, Sandra Cernobori, & Crystal Laguna)

 Students and parents can use the C&CC computer (or any web-enabled computer) to access web sites such as Naviance for researching colleges, financial aid, testing organizations, internship and employment opportunities, career interest surveys, summer programs, and community service options.

-The schedule of visiting college representatives is updated weekly; check Naviance for a list.
+The schedule of visiting college representatives is updated weekly; check Naviance, or the calendar on this webpage, for a list.

 Prior to a visit, students must get written permission from their classroom teacher to attend college presentations at Paly.